 Below are key criteria for an eligible JSC name when incorporating a JSC company in Vietnam:

-- The Vietnamese name of an JSC must have two parts: type of company which must be written as “công ty cổ phần” (or its abbreviation as “công ty CP”), and a proper name using Vietnamese alphabet, the letter F, J, Z, W, numbers and symbols;
+- The Vietnamese name of a JSC must have two parts: the type of company which must be written as “công ty cổ phần” (or its abbreviation as “công ty CP”), and a proper name using the Vietnamese alphabet, the letter F, J, Z, W, numbers, and symbols;

-- The name of an JSC must not be identical or similar to other already existing names; overlap with the name of a state agency or other social organizations without consent for use from such units; or use symbols or words marking contrast to Vietnam culture and customs.
+- The name of a JSC must not be identical or similar to other already existing names; overlap with the name of a state agency or other social organizations without consent for use from such units; or use symbols or words marking a contrast to Vietnam culture and customs.

 - An JSC’s foreign name in Vietnam should comply with the provision prescribed in Article 40, LoE 2014 (or Article 39, LoE 2020)